kennethreitz/kennethreitz.org/data/software/responder.md

 - `resp.status_code`, `req.method`, `req.url`, and other familiar friends.
 - The `async` keyword is optional for route functions.
 You must use `await` within any route that is reading from the network.

+## Status

+I wanted to reboot this project, but I think FastAPI is a better choice for most people.
+I recommend using that instead.

+Honestly, I wrote this code in a month while I was taking perscription ADHD meds, years ago, and I don't remember much about it.
+I recommend reading through the code, though!

+## The Code

 https://github.com/kennethreitz/responder